Implementing arbitrary quantum operations via quantum walks on a cycle graph: Abstract

 \section{Abstract}

-Finding implementations of unitary operations is a fundamental task in the field of quantum computation.
-For such a task, here we propose a quantum neural network based on the discrete-time quantum walk (DTQW) on a cycle graph.
-Firstly, we show that the DTQW on a cycle graph can be well-equipped for our task since any unitary operation on the system can be realized via an appropriate choice of coin operators.
-Secondly, we modify the stochastic gradient descent algorithm from machine learning so that it can be applied to the DTQW-based neural network efficiently.
-By training this network, one can promisingly find approximations to arbitrary desired unitary operations, as well as 2-outcome POVMs.
-We further demonstrate that the network can be simplified and can overcome device noises during the training so that it becomes more friendly for laboratory implementations, while still maintaining its capability of approximating quantum operations.
+The quantum circuit model is the most commonly used model for implementing quantum computers and quantum neural networks whose essential tasks are to realize certain unitary operations.
+The circuit model usually implements a desired unitary operation $U(N)$ by a sequence of single-qubit and two-qubit unitary gates from a universal set.
+Although this certainly facilitates the experimentalists as they only need to prepare several different kinds of universal gates, the number of gates required to implement an arbitrary desired unitary operation is usually large.
+Hence the efficiency in terms of the circuit depth or running time is not guaranteed.
+Here we propose an alternative approach; we use a simple discrete-time quantum walk (DTQW) on a cycle graph to model an arbitrary unitary operation $U(N)$ without the need to decompose it into a sequence of gates of smaller sizes.
+Our model is essentially a quantum neural network based on DTQW.
+Firstly, it is universal as we show that any unitary operation $U(N)$ can be realized via an appropriate choice of coin operators.
+Secondly, our DTQW-based neural network can be updated efficiently via a learning algorithm, i.e., a modified stochastic gradient descent algorithm adapted to our network.
+By training this network, one can promisingly find approximations to arbitrary desired unitary operations.
+With an additional measurement on the output, the DTQW-based neural network can also implement general measurements described by positive-operator-valued measures (POVMs).
+We show its capacity in implementing arbitrary 2-outcome POVM measurements via numeric simulation.
+We further demonstrate that the network can be simplified and can overcome device noises during the training so that it becomes more friendly for laboratory implementations.
 Our work shows the capability of the DTQW-based neural network in quantum computation and its potential in laboratory implementations.